‘The Big Bang Theory’ Season 11 Cancellation Or Renewal Not Yet Confirmed By CBS

 Mayim Bialik and Melissa Rauch, on the other hand, are currently making $200, 000 per episode.
 Variety reports that their representatives are demanding a substantial raise in their new contracts.

-… as the dealmaking for what might be the final two seasons of ‘Big Bang’ hits the home stretch, reps for Bialik and Rauch are said to be pressing for the studio to add some more coin to their paychecks as well.
+“… as the dealmaking for what might be the final two seasons of ‘Big Bang’ hits the home stretch, reps for Bialik and Rauch are said to be pressing for the studio to add some more coin to their paychecks as well.”

 Can’t cut down on waxing sessions. #BigBangTheory pic.twitter.com/tFc4tRiQ5v